d2l-ai/d2l-en/chapter_computer-vision/anchor.md

 we need to restore their original coordinate values;
 thus, we define variable `bbox_scale` below.
 Now, we can draw all the anchor boxes centered on (250, 250) in the image.
-As you can see, the blue anchor box with a size of 0.75 and an aspect ratio of 1 more accurately covers the dog in the image.
+As you can see, the blue anchor box with a size of 0.75 and an aspect ratio of 1 well covers the dog in the image.

 ```{.python .input}